syncfusion-content/blazor-docs/blazor/pdfviewer/digital-signature.md

 # Render digital signature appearance

 The PDF Viewer control renders the digital signatures from the existing PDF document.
-If a PDF document that has a digital signature in it, then the digital signatures are rendered as images.
+The digital signatures are rendered as images if a PDF document has a digital signature.

 ![Digital signature](../pdfviewer/images/pdfviewer-digitalsignature.png)